-Tri-State Ensembles is a program I started five years ago to provide quality chamber ensemble experiences for advanced musicians.
+Tri-State Ensembles is a program I started eight years ago to provide quality chamber ensemble experiences for advanced musicians.

 Let Tri-State Ensembles be your chamber music outlet!

 This program is all about training student musicians to become professionals with the use of chamber ensembles!
 TSE fast forwards the clock for these students, and simulates “real world” professional musician situations.
 Students are accepted by audition to participate in small ensembles.
 This program rehearses minimally, while still allowing students to perform mulitiple concerts.
 Tri-State takes into consideration that people are busy, and every effort is taken to not be a conflict!

 Tri-State Ensembles offers many small ensembles students can be part of, and we continue to grow each year.
 We continue to add new ensembles and classes yearly to offer something for everyone.
 Currently, Tri-State Ensembles consists of a Trumpet Ensemble, Advanced Jazz Combo, Clarinet Choir, Woodwind Quintet, Pop/Rock Ensemble , Flute Ensemble and a Beginning and Advanced Music Theory Class.
 Tri-State Ensembles just LAUNCHED a BRAND NEW program offering group music lessons for beginning musicians called START UP!

 The Tri-State Jazz Combo, 2016, Isidore Rudnick, Director

 WHY SHOULD YOUNG MUSICIANS BE INVOLVED IN TRI-STATE ENSEMBLES?

 If the above reasons were not enough, TSE also offers masterclasses by professionals in the Tri-State area.
 Check out some classes that TSE has had in the past, just to name a few!

 - Daniel Zehringer – Assistant Professor of Trumpet Wright State University